Hayreddin Pasha: Memoir and latter writings

 From Hayreddin's letters "it seems that in 1878 he would have preferred to return home to Tunis."
 The French invasion of 1881 and their subsequent protectorate in Tunisia ended such hopes.
-At the spacious mansion in Istanbul given him by the sultan, Hayreddin remained in retirement during his last decade, but his rheumatoid arthritis made life difficult and his exile brought him some bitterness.
+At the spacious mansion in Istanbul given to him by the sultan, Hayreddin remained in retirement during his last decade, but his rheumatoid arthritis made life difficult and his exile brought him some bitterness.
 Nonetheless, here he composed various written works.

 In French he dictated his memoirs to several different secretaries skilled in the language, indicating that the Francophone world was an important target audience, whether in Africa, in Europe, or in the Middle East.
 He titled his memoirs A mes enfants: ma vie privee et politique [To My Children: My private and political life].
 In these memoir and in several other writings, he pointedly defended his reforms while Grand Vizier of Beylical Tunisia.

 A close reading of Khayr al-Din, especially his memoirs and later writings (perhaps written frankly, without ulterior intent), shows him to favor traditional government like the Ottomans, opines Prof. Brown: